Adhisaya Ulagam: Production

 Adhisaya Ulagam 3D was the first Indian 3D film that featured dinosaurs.
 The film was shot using a Dual Lens Panasonic 3D Camera.
 The dinosaurs shown in this film were created using computer animation and graphics, and a total of 15 species of dinosaurs were depicted.

 The film was produced under the banners of Tittu Productions – Dreamgate Animation.
 Shakti Scott, who directed of the film, also composed its music, wrote its screenplay, and handled editing and graphics.
-Before working on the film, Scott had worked on visual effects in a few films, including Eeram and Arundathi.